marcgeurts/checker/README.md

 If you're having problems, spot a bug, or have a feature suggestion, please log and issue on Github.
 If you'd like to have a crack yourself, fork the package and make a pull request.
 Please include tests for any added or changed functionality.
 If it's a bug, include a regression test.

+## Security

+If you discover a security vulnerability within this package, please send an e-mail to Ricardo Gobbo de Souza at ricardo@clicknow.com.br.
+All security vulnerabilities will be promptly addressed.

 ## License